Sending e-commerce newsletters

 Your customers can accept to receive marketing newsletters from you by checking a checkbox in the checkout.

 You can export a list of your customers’ emails manually to further upload it to mailing service like MailChimp, and send out your email.

 To export email contacts:

+**THIRD CAPTURE**

+Your customers can accept to receive marketing newsletters from you by checking a checkbox in the checkout.

+You can export a list of your customers’ emails manually to further upload it to the mailing service that you will use to send out newsletters.

+To export email contacts: